why capital group?

 Refer to disclosure3

 1Source: London Stock Exchange Group.
-Data as of December 31, 2023.
-All data based to 100 as of 1/31/10 to match the J.P.
-Morgan U.S. Real Broad Effective Exchange Rate Index (CPI) 2010=100.
+Data as of December 31, 2024.
+Ratio of MSCI EAFE/MSCI USA total returns is based to 100 as of 12/31/2004.
 J.P.
-Morgan U.S. Real Broad Effective Exchange Rate Index (CPI) 2010=100 is representative of the relative price of the U.S. dollar, and ratio of MSCI EAFE/MSCI USA total return is representative of the relative strength of international markets.
+Morgan U.S. Real Broad Effective Exchange Rate Index (CPI) 2021=100 is representative of the relative price of the U.S. dollar, and ratio of MSCI EAFE/MSCI USA total return is representative of the relative strength of international markets.

 *Currency exchange effect describes how when one currency is converted to another, the revenue of a parent company's subsidiaries outside of the parent company's country can be heightened or diminished depending on the current exchange rate between those currencies when converting to the currency of the parent company's country.